PhilBoileau/cvCovEst/paper/paper.md

 # Availability

-A stable release of the `cvCovEst` package is freely available via the [Comprehensive `R` Archive Network](https://CRAN.R-project.org/package=cvCovEst).
+A stable release of the `cvCovEst` package is freely-available via the [Comprehensive `R` Archive Network](https://CRAN.R-project.org/package=cvCovEst).
 Its development version can be found on [GitHub](https://github.com/PhilBoileau/cvCovEst).
 Documentation and examples